-With Spring’s recent arrival, I’ve been itching to get outside, but with the midwest’s gloomy March weather that’s been a little difficult.
-Not only that, but the spring cleaning (and reorganizing) bug has bit me, and I’ve been scouring Pinterest and Instagram for ideas on how to spruce up my room, reorganize, and make it more aesthetically pleasing (because let’s be real – aesthetics have become everything).
-One thing that has stood out as another recent home style trend is minimalistic indoor decor paired particularly with succulents or the house plant of your choosing.
-I’m sure many of you have seen little indoor house plants perfectly sitting on envy-worthy desks and shelves all over the internet, exuding a collective trendiness and a calming, natural presence.
+With Spring’s recent arrival, I’ve been itching to get outside.
+But the Midwest’s gloomy March weather has made that a little difficult.
+The spring cleaning bug has also bit me, and I’ve been scouring Pinterest and Instagram for ideas on how to spruce up my room and reorganize.
+One recent home style trend that I love is minimalistic indoor decor paired with lots of succulents or house plants.
+I’m sure many of you have seen little indoor house plants sitting perfectly on envy-worthy desks all over the internet, exuding a collective trendiness and a calming, natural presence.
 I personally have been obsessed with the tiny succulents that have little rosettes.

-The sleek black outside of the shop is met with the warmest indoor environment complete with (my person favorite) exposed brick walls.
-The shop is filled to the brim with house plants, cacti, pots, candles, “fairy gardens”, and so much more.
-Anne has always been drawn to succulents and plants and started all of this with frequent visits to farmers markets where she would sell a wider variety of other plants.
-Now, she specializes and sells low care house plants in multiple locations and couldn’t be happier with the reactions she has received.
+The shop is filled to the brim with house plants, cacti, pots, candles, and “fairy gardens.”
+Anne has always been drawn to succulents and plants and started all of this with frequent visits to farmers markets where she would sell a wide variety of plants.
+Now, she specializes and sells low care house plants in multiple locations.

 Right off the bat, I asked the question that first popped into my mind when I got the idea for this blog post.